paszu/3DSRepo/Part-1-(Decrypt9).md

 The two columns of the chart refer to the last number of your version (which corresponds to the browser version installed to the system).
 If the version is -0 then you do not have a browser, while any number above -0 indicates a browser is installed.

-In the case of "5.0.0-0U" for instance, you would follow the "No Brower" column and 5.0.0 to 5.1.0 row because the system is on the a system version in that range and has no browser installed.
+In the case of "5.0.0-0U" for instance, you would follow the "No Browser" column and 5.0.0 to 5.1.0 row because the system is on the a system version in that range and has no browser installed.

 ##### For all versions you can [Cart Update](Cart-Update) to a higher version in the same column to follow its instructions instead.